CodingItWrong/outsidein.dev/docs/react/2-vertical-slice.md

 - Instead of a Jest mock function, we set up a `noop` function that does nothing ("no operation").
 - We define a `restaurants ` variable that contains an array of two restaurant objects.
-- We destructure the property `findByText` from the return value of `render()`, because we'll need it in a moment.
+- We destructure the property `queryByText` from the return value of `render()`, because we'll need it in a moment.

-Notice that we **run one expectation per test in component tests.** Having separate test cases for each behavior of the component makes it easy to understand what it does, and easy to see what went wrong if one of the assertions fails.

-You may recall that this isn’t what we did in the end-to-end test, though.
-Generally you should **make _multiple_ assertions per test in end-to-end tests.** Why?
-End-to-end tests are slower, so the overhead of the repeating the steps would significantly slow down our suite as it grows.

-Now, instead of running an expectation that `load` was called, we use the destructured `queryByText` function to check what is rendered out:
+Now, instead of running an expectation that `loadRestaurants` was called, we use the destructured `queryByText` function to check what is rendered out:

 ```diff
      const {queryByText} = render(